Dick Maas: Career

-His 2016 film Prooi became an unexpected box office hit in China cinemas in 2019.
+His 2016 film Prey became an unexpected box office hit in China cinemas in 2019.
 It is also the first Dutch film to secure a wide theatrical release in China.
 The film was retitled as Violent Fierce Lion.

-An authorized documentary about his career titled De Dick Maas Methode premiered at the Dutch Film Festival on September 27, 2020, in Utrecht.
+An authorized documentary about his career titled De Dick Maas Methode premiered at the Netherlands Film Festival on September 27, 2020, in Utrecht.